Connor MacLeod: Highlander: Endgame (2000)

 Ten years later when the film takes place, Jacob Kell's activities force Connor to leave the Sanctuary.
 Unwilling to see anyone else he loves die, and believing neither he nor Duncan are powerful enough to stop Kell in a proper duel, Connor attacks the younger MacLeod, insisting Duncan to take his power and knowledge.
 Refusing at first, Duncan sees Connor will not change his mind and is tired of life.
 As Connor says, "Goodbye, Duncan, my true brother", Duncan beheads him.
 During his subsequent fight with Kell, Duncan momentarily takes on Connor's voice and appearance.
 With his newly increased power, Duncan kills Kell.
 He then buries Connor in the Scottish Highlands next to his first wife Heather and his mentor Ramírez.

 With his character's death, Christopher Lambert departed the franchise after Endgame.
 Connor isn't seen or mentioned in the sequel, Highlander: The Source.

 Some fans have argued the film must take place in 2004 in order for the events of Highlander III to have still happened to Connor, but the film itself makes no mention of taking place in the near future nor that this version of Connor has an adopted son he would've had to abandon in order to live in the Sanctuary in the early 1990s.
-Just as Highlander III took place in a continuity that doesn't acknowledge the TV series and actively contradicts it, Highlander: Endgame extends the TV series continuity while ignoring the sequel films.
-However, it is revealed that this film takes place in an alternate timeline different from the original film.
-This is a different version of Connor MacLeod.
+Just as Highlander III took place in a continuity that doesn't acknowledge the TV series and actively contradicts it, Highlander: Endgame extends the TV series continuity while ignoring the sequel films, taking place in an alternate timeline.